SpongePowered/SpongeDocs/source/plugins/commands.rst

 ====================
-Command Registration
+Creating Commands
 ====================

-Creating a command
+Writing a command
 ================

 The first step is to create a class for the command.
 The class has to implement the interface ``CommandCallable``: